ayaankazerouni/incremental-testing/README.md

 This work depends on a particular branch from my fork of RepoDriller on GitHub: [ayaankazerouni/repodriller:sigcse-2019](https://github.com/ayaankazerouni/repodriller/tree/sigcse-2019) (see [mauricioaniche/repodriller#128](https://github.com/mauricioaniche/repodriller/issues/128)).

 This work will soon be published:
-* Ayaan M. Kazerouni, Clifford A. Shaffer, Stephen H. Edwards, Francisco Servant. *Measuring Incremental Testing and Its Impact on Project Outcomes*.
+* Ayaan M. Kazerouni, Clifford A. Shaffer, Stephen H. Edwards, Francisco Servant. *Assessing Incremental Testing Practices and Their Impact on Project Outcomes*.
 SIGCSE Technical Symposium.
 2019.